 - 1. (Poor) Minimal or no connection to the field's foundational principles, priorities, and/or areas of focus. - 2.
 (Fair) Weak or indirect connection to the field.
 Key elements of HPC are not clearly addressed or integrated. - 3.
 (Average) Moderately relevant, touching on themes or issues related to hospice and palliative care without in-depth and/or clear articulation of HPC principles. - 4.
-(Good) Clear and direct articulation of how the abstract relates to HPC principles, priorities, and/or areas of focus while still lacking depth of connection. - (Excellent) Highly relevant and deeply connected to the field.
-Demonstrates a strong understanding of key principles and clear explanation of how the presentation will incorporate them. - ❖ For any rating of 1, 2, or 5 on the 1-5 Likert scale, provide a rationale in the comments section.
+(Good) Clear and direct articulation of how the abstract relates to HPC principles, priorities, and/or areas of focus while still lacking depth of connection. - 5.
+(Excellent) Highly relevant and deeply connected to the field.
+Demonstrates a strong understanding of key principles and clear explanation of how the presentation will incorporate them.

-4. Contribution to Learner's competence, performance, and/or professional development
+4. Contribution to Learner's HPC Competence, Performance, and/or Professional Development

+Does the abstract clearly indicate how the presentation will contribute to the advancement of learner's competence, performance, and/or professional development?
+Scoring Criteria:

-- Does the abstract clearly indicate how the presentation will contribute to the advancement of learner's competence, performance, and/or professional development?
-Scoring Criteria: - 1.
-(Poor) No clear potential for impact on the learner's competence, performance, and/or professional development; lacks relevance, depth, or educational value. - 2.
-(Fair) Some potential for small impact on the competence, performance, and/or professional development but relevance and educational value are unclear, unsupported, or poorly developed. - (Average) Potential for impact on learner's competence, performance, and/or professional development without clearly defining plan for implementation and/or outcomes to assess impact. - 4.
+- 1. (Poor) No clear potential for impact on the learner's competence, performance, and/or professional development; lacks relevance, depth, or educational value. - (Fair) Some potential for small impact on the competence, performance, and/or professional development but relevance and educational value are unclear, unsupported, or poorly developed. - (Average) Potential for impact on learner's competence, performance, and/or professional development without clearly defining plan for implementation and/or outcomes to assess impact. - 4.
 (Good) Strong potential for meaningful impact on learner's competence, performance, and/or professional development - 5.
-(Excellent) Promises to advance learner's competence, performance, and/or professional development in ways that meaningfully impact their practice, academic work, or career trajectories. - ❖ For any rating of 1, 2, or 5 on the 1-5 Likert scale, provide a rationale in the comments section.
+(Excellent) Promises to advance learner's competence, performance, and/or professional development in ways that meaningfully impact their practice, academic work, or career trajectories.